-Canadian Nuclear Laboratories's Near Surface Disposal Facility, Nuclear Power Demonstration and Whiteshell Reactor In-situ Disposal Projects, and Port Hope Area Initiative
+Canadian Nuclear Laboratories' near surface disposal facility, Nuclear Power Demonstration facility, Whiteshell Reactor 1 and Port Hope Area Initiative

 The greatest volume of radioactive waste managed by Canadian Nuclear Laboratories (CNL) is low-level waste.
-CNL has been progressing the implementation of its long-term management strategy for low-level waste from operational, decommissioning and environmental remediation activities; thus the low-level waste CNL manages on behalf of AECL was excluded from the scope of the ISRW.
+CNL has been progressing the implementation of its long-term management strategy for low-level waste from operational, decommissioning and environmental remediation activities; thus no further recommendations or long-term solutions have been provided for the low-level waste CNL manages on behalf of Atomic Energy of Canada Limited (AECL) in this ISRW.

-CNL has submitted a licence application for the construction and operation of a Near Surface Disposal Facility at the Chalk River Laboratory site.
-The proposed disposal facility will be an engineered containment mound that will hold up to 1 million m3 of low-level waste and further enable the environmental cleanup mission underway at AECL-owned sites.
+CNL has submitted a licence application to amend the Chalk River Laboratories operating licence to authorize the construction of the near surface disposal facility at the Chalk River Laboratories site.
+The proposed disposal facility will be an engineered containment mound that will hold up to 1 million m of low-level waste and further enable the environmental cleanup mission underway at AECL-owned sites.

-In addition to the Near Surface Disposal Facility (NSDF), CNL has proposed the in-situ disposal of the Nuclear Power Demonstration (NPD) and Whiteshell Reactor (WR-1), which will complete the decommissioning of these two below-grade reactors and ensure long-term safety of the public and the environment.
+In addition to the near surface disposal facility, CNL has proposed the in-situ disposal of the Nuclear Power Demonstration facility and Whiteshell Reactor 1, which will complete the decommissioning of these two below-grade reactors and ensure long-term safety of the public and the environment.
 The validity of managing the low- and intermediate-level waste at these two reactors through this proposed approach is demonstrated through a robust safety case and complies with all applicable regulatory requirements.